lwig-wg/protocol-comparison/draft-ietf-lwig-security-protocol-comparison.md

 # Overhead for Protection of Application Data {#record}

-To enable comparison, all the overhead calculations in this section use an 8 bytes ICV (e.g., AES_128_CCM_8 or AES-CCM-16-64-128) or 16 bytes (e.g. AES-CCM, AES-GCM, or ChaCha20-Poly1305), a plaintext of 6 bytes, and the sequence number ‘05’.
+To enable comparison, all the overhead calculations in this section use an 8 bytes ICV (e.g., AES_128_CCM_8 or AES-CCM-16-64-128) or 16 bytes (e.g., AES-CCM, AES-GCM, or ChaCha20-Poly1305), a plaintext of 6 bytes, and the sequence number ‘05’.
 This follows the example in {{RFC7400}}, Figure 16.

 Note that the compressed overhead calculations for DLTS 1.2, DTLS 1.3, TLS 1.2 and TLS 1.3 are dependent on the parameters epoch, sequence number, and length (where applicable), and all the overhead calculations are dependent on the parameter Connection ID when used.
 Note that the OSCORE overhead calculations are dependent on the CoAP option numbers, as well as the length of the OSCORE parameters Sender ID, ID Context, and Sequence Number (where applicable). cTLS uses the DTLS 1.3 record layer.
 The following calculations are only examples.